GeorgeHop/react-native-country-codes-picker/README.md

 | inputPlaceholder | string | | inputPlaceholder={'Your placeholder'} | If you need a custom placeholder for your input you may need this prop. |
 | searchMessage | string | | searchMessage={'Some search message here'} | If you want to customize search message just use this prop. |
 | lang | string | 'en' | lang={'pl'} | If you need to change the lang. just put one of supported lang.
 Or if you didn't find required lang just add them and make a PR :) |

-# ToDo

-1. Custom styling.
-2. Picker types (modal, input).
-If you need input with search.
-3. Dark theme option.

-If you have something interesting !
-Just write to us :)